-Women with uterine fibroids should consider adding green tea to their daily diet, as a randomized double-blind placebo-controlled interventional trial suggests it may help as well as surgery.
+Women with uterine fibroids should consider adding green tea to their daily diet, as a randomized, double-blind, placebo-controlled interventional trial suggests it may help as well as surgery.

 Eczema Treatment with Coconut Oil, Mineral Oil vs. Vaseline

-Natural topical remedies for eczema are put to the test, including licorice root gel, St. John’s Wort cream, and emollients such as coconut oil, mineral oil, and petroleum jelly.
+Natural topical remedies for eczema, including licorice root gel, St. John’s Wort cream, and emollients such as coconut oil, mineral oil, and petroleum jelly, are put to the test.

-How Much Arsenic in Rice is Too Much?
+How Much Arsenic in Rice Is Too Much?

-Strategies to reduce arsenic exposure from rice.
+What are some strategies to reduce arsenic exposure from rice?

 The Benefits of Açai vs. Blueberries for Artery Function

-The effects on artery function of açai berries, cooked and raw blueberries, grapes, cocoa, green tea, and freshly squeezed orange juice.
+What are the effects of açai berries, cooked and raw blueberries, grapes, cocoa, green tea, and freshly squeezed orange juice on artery function?

-Natural Treatment for Acne & Fungal Infections
+Natural Treatment for Acne and Fungal Infections

 Best Foods for Lead Poisoning: Chlorella, Cilantro, Tomatoes, Moringa?

-All plants produce “phytochelatins” to bind up heavy metals to protect themselves from the harmful effects.
-So, what if we ate the plants?
+All plants produce “phytochelatins” to bind up heavy metals to protect themselves from the harmful effects, so what if we ate the plants?